watson-developer-cloud/python-sdk/README.md

 Service credentials are required to access the APIs.

-If you run your app in Bluemix, you don't need to specify the username and password.
+If you run your app in IBM Cloud, you don't need to specify the username and password.
 In that case, the SDK uses the `VCAP_SERVICES` environment variable to load the credentials.

-To run locally or outside of Bluemix you need the `username` and `password` credentials for each service.
-(Service credentials are different from your Bluemix account email and password.)
+To run locally or outside of IBM Cloud you need the `username` and `password` credentials for each service.
+(Service credentials are different from your IBM Cloud account email and password.)

 To create an instance of the service:

-1. Log in to [Bluemix][bluemix].
+1. Log in to [IBM Cloud][ibm_cloud].
 1. Create an instance of the service:
-   1. In the Bluemix **Catalog**, select the Watson service you want to use.
+   1. In the IBM Cloud **Catalog**, select the Watson service you want to use.
 For example, select the Conversation service.
    1. Type a unique name for the service instance in the **Service name** field.
 For example, type `my-service-name`.
 Leave the default values for the other options.
    1. Click **Create**.